 I really do enjoy playing Ark: Survival Evolved and the potential for what you do is amazing.
 It truly is a massive and large scale world to survive through alone or with others.
 The others can be friends in a private match or just randoms online which may try to doom you.
 It's the risk you take and in a survival game that's a lot of the appeal.
 The performance is rather poor at times in this version and while that would typically certainly hurt a game usually it does still feel solid.
 It's mostly a screen tearing problem while gameplay keeps constant and it didn't directly affect my ability to play.
 It should have been better, but with the size of the world mixed with the rendering distance I can see why they did certain things.
 Despite this, there's just so much to do and things to explore, it's a really magical world.

-Review Done on Ark: Survival Evolved for Xbox One
+Ark: Survival Evolved Review on Xbox One

 Review Code Provided by Reverb